lee2sman/archive/items/rolling-egg.md

 image: rolling-egg.webp
 alt: Cover of Rolling Egg with a photo and article about the Five Crates of Rats
 license:
+editor_note: Jacob's writing is some of the funniest, experimental 'reporting' I've experienced.
+I highly recommend picking up any issue of Mother's News.
+His is a singular voice.
 ---

 volume 1, 4 issues August 2018